LarsHagemann/OrbitEngine/README.md

 - Finish translating the old DirectX 11 Orbit engine to DirectX 12
 - Write some sample code
 - Write a wiki
+- Rewrite the README

-- Release
+- Publish

 ## Installation:
 Preperations:
 Orbit depends on Eigen for vector algebra.
-Luckily, Eigen is a header-only library, so everything you have to do is, copy the Eigen header files into the /dep/ directory.
+Luckily, Eigen is a header-only library, so everything you have to do is, copy the Eigen header files into a /dep/ directory in the same directory as src and inc.
 Your /dep/ directory should look like this now: dep/
 	Eigen/
 		<Eigen Source Code>